Jothin-kumar/maze-collections/maze-data/README.md

  2. Open console
  3. Select the level
  4. Run the following in console: `exportMaze()`
- 5. Copy the output and paste it in a new line, in the file `/maze-data/{level}.txt`
+ 5. Copy the output and paste it in a new line, in the file `/maze-data/{level}.txt`. **Never paste in a line between 2 already used lines**
  6. Refresh the page and go back to step 4, to add another maze

 ## Done?